prograd-org/weather-forecast/README.md

 Create an account in (https://openweathermap.org/).
 Once you create an account, go to settings and get your API.

 ### Progression 2: WHAT'S THE WEATHER
-Use Fetch or Axios to fetch the data from openweathermap api and display it as shown in the output.
+Use Fetch to fetch the data from openweathermap api and display it as shown in the output.

 ![Image description](https://i1.faceprep.in/ProGrad/weather-1.png)